 About Blake Akers

-I lead the SEO division at Webology, but today I’m just the co-author of this blog.
+I lead the team at Webology, but today I’m just the co-author of this blog.
 Surprise!
 I got a little help from AI, but I bet you didn’t even notice until I said something did you? 🦾🦾🦾